• Skip to main content

 Joss Dyckson

 Step out of the box with a sweet treat inspired by another all-star dessert: banana bread!
-This is one of the best single-serving desserts for any type of occasion and this recipe takes them a step further by adding a dark chocolate coating.
+These banana cake pops are one of the best single-serving desserts for any type of occasion and this recipe takes them a step further by adding a dark chocolate coating.

 5 from 3 votes